Telehealth Billing Services in Colorado

 Every CO payer has specific rules for telehealth claims.
 Here's how we navigate them.

-Health First Colorado routes telehealth patients through 3 managed care plans: Colorado Access, Rocky Mountain Health Plans, Denver Health.
+Health First Colorado (the state's Medicaid program brand) routes telehealth patients through 6 managed care plans: Colorado Access (Regional Accountable Entity), Rocky Mountain Health Plans (RMHP, a UnitedHealthcare subsidiary), Northeast Health Partners (RAE), and 3 more.
 Each MCO has its own telehealth authorization and billing rules that we manage.

-Novitas Solutions processes Medicare telehealth claims in Colorado with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around modifier 95 vs 93 requirements to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction H) processes Medicare telehealth claims in Colorado with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction H)'s policies around modifier 95 vs 93 requirements to prevent medical necessity denials.

 Denial Prevention for Colorado Telehealth